jstebner/botfish/README.md

 ### Dependencies

-* REVIEW: Requires Python 3.10 on Ubuntu 22
+* REVIEW: Requires Python 3.10 on Ubuntu 22, Requires ROS2 Humble as well as Moveit2
-* Packages listed in botfish/requirements.txt
+* Python dependencies listed in botfish/requirements.txt
+* R2ED code also required to run

 ### Installing